Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 }
 ```

-Let's graph the results of our count list to see how many orders we were able to fulfill for thirty simulated hours.
+Let's graph the results of our count list to see how many orders we fulfilled for thirty simulated hours.

 ```r